jescud/docs.rewst.help/documentation/integrations/security/cisco-meraki-integration.md

 ## What does the Cisco Meraki integration do?

-This integration enables seamless automation of network management and IT operations using Cisco Miraki's API, helping you manage alerts, licenses, and hardware.
+This integration enables seamless automation of network management and IT operations using Cisco Meraki's API, helping you manage alerts, licenses, and hardware.

 ### Integration use cases